jyalim/agave-shell-novice/_episodes/02-filedir.md

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
-For the sake of this example, we'll be illustrating the filesystem on our scientist Nelle's computer.
+For the sake of this example, we'll be illustrating the filesystem through `rcjdoesuser`'s view of Agave.
 After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

 In `rcjdoeuser`'s view, the filesystem looks like this:

-![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem-agave.png)
+![The file system is made up of a root directory that contains sub-directories titled bin, data, home, scratch, packages, and tmp](../fig/filesystem-agave.png)

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character, `/`, on its own;
-this is the leading slash in `/Users/nelle`.
+this is the leading slash in `/home/rcjdoeuser`.

-Inside that directory are several other directories:
+Inside that directory are several other directories (just sampling):
-`bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
+  - `bin` (which is where some built-in programs are stored, especially those used by a system on startup),
+  - `home` (where default 100 GB user directories live)
+  - `scratch` (where additional user directories live, provided for "scratch computing")
+  - `data` (for project-based storage, provided at $50 per TB per year),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+  - `tmp` (typically for temporary files that do not need to be stored long-term, but we ask that you avoid this directory when possible),
+  - `packages` (where all the installed software on Agave lives) and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory `/home/rcjdoeuser` is stored inside `/home` because `/home` is the first part of its name.
-Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+Similarly, we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 > ## Slashes